 Want to promote positive behavior and develop good character among your students?
-A combination of PBIS and a house system in schools is hard to beat!
-A house system gives students an opportunity to work collaboratively, develop relationships, and establish a stronger connection to the school community.
-The advantage of a house system in schools is that it dovetails nicely with a PBIS initiative.
+A combination of PBIS and house groups in schools is hard to beat!
+House groups give students an opportunity to work collaboratively, develop relationships, and establish a stronger connection to the school community.
+The advantage of house groups in schools is that they dovetail nicely with a PBIS initiative.
 PBIS establishes the expectations of positive behavior in a variety of locations throughout the school.
-Grouping students within a house system can rev up excitement, foster a competitive spirit, and reinforce positive behavior.
-Spoiler alert: using PBIS Rewards in a house system can make it even easier!
+Grouping students within house groups can rev up excitement, foster a competitive spirit, and reinforce positive behavior.
+Spoiler alert: using PBIS Rewards in house groups can make it even easier!

 Who Came Up with Houses, Anyway?

 The concept of houses within a school isn’t new.
 In fact, they didn’t originate from a story about a certain boy wizard (ahem) and his friends.
 Houses within a school are a common feature of boarding schools, particularly in Great Britain.
 Students typically live in groups in individual houses and are often identified by the house in which they reside.
 The identity and relationships formed within this house often carry forward into post-graduate life.

 The sense of belonging associated with houses isn’t limited to British boarding schools, however.
 Public and private schools all over the world have embraced the house format as a way to build school culture.

 Utilizing a house system in schools connects students independent of grade level, allowing older students to develop into leadership roles.
 House activities and competitions encourage students to come together to support and cheer one another on while having fun.
 Students who struggle in the classroom can also benefit from being a part of a house, particularly when behaviors are the focus instead of grades.
 House groups also enable students to develop socially and emotionally, reinforcing the concepts taught as part of an SEL curriculum.